Browns Plains

 Employment conditions in Browns Plains remain below the national average according to AreaSearch analysis

-Conversely, professional & technical services had lower representation at 3.4% compared to the regional average of 8.9%.
-The ratio of 0.8 workers per resident indicated a higher than normal level of local employment opportunities as of the Census.
-Over the 12 months to September 2025, employment increased by 4.3% while labour force increased by 2.6%, causing the unemployment rate to fall by 1.6 percentage points in Browns Plains.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop of 0.5 percentage points in its unemployment rate.
-State-level data from QLD as of 25-Nov showed employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia projected a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Browns Plains's employment mix suggested local employment should increase by 6.2% over five years and 13.1% over ten years, based on simple weighting extrapolation for illustrative purposes.
+However, professional & technical services employed only 3.4% of local workers, below Greater Brisbane's 8.9%.
+The ratio of 0.8 workers per resident indicates a level of local employment opportunities above the norm.
+Between September 2024 and September 2025, employment in Browns Plains increased by 4.3%, while labour force increased by 2.6%, resulting in a fall in unemployment by 1.6 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Browns Plains' employment should increase by 6.2% over five years and 13.1% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment